Open Colorings and Baumgartner's Axiom: Main result

 With minor modifications, the classical argument due to Todor\v{c}evi\'{c} \cite[Theorem 2.1]{MR1233818} shows that $\mathcal{H}(Y, G)$ is ccc (actually, powerfully ccc).
 We are left to prove that $\mathcal{H}(Y, G)$ preserves $\vec{E}$.

-In what follows, a \emph{witness} is an injective monotone map without fixed points from a subset of $E$ to $E$.
 Let $K = \{e_\alpha \mid \alpha \in C\}$.
-We now prove that $\mathcal{H}(Y, G)$ forces the domain of every increasing witness to have at most countable intersection with $K$, with an analogous argument implying the same for decreasing witnesses.
+We now prove that $\mathcal{H}(Y, G)$ forces the domain of every increasing, injective map without fixed points from a subset of $E$ to $E$ to have at most countable intersection with $K$.
+The decreasing case is analogous.
 This clearly suffices to show that $\mathcal{H}(Y, G)$ preserves $\vec{E}$.
+In what follows, a \emph{witness} is an increasing, injective map without fixed points from a subset of $E$ to $E$.